 1 | void GetWindowSize(bool& Success, int32& Width, int32& Height) |

-Next, to get the cursor’s position in the current window, you can use APlayerController::GetMousePosition
+Then to get the cursor’s position within the current window, you can use APlayerController::GetMousePosition

 1 | bool APlayerController::GetMousePosition(float& LocationX, float& LocationY) const |